-If you’ve been denied financing for a vehicle because you have no credit or bad credit,* then an auto loan cosigner or a co-borrower may be what’s needed to get on the road and on with your life.
+If you’ve been denied vehicle financing because you have bad or no credit,* then an auto loan cosigner, or a co-borrower, may be what’s needed to get on the road and on with your life.

 Do I need a cosigner or co-borrower on a car loan?

-Adding a co-borrower (also known as a co-applicant) to your application, on the other hand, means you’re applying for a joint auto loan.
+- Co-borrower – Adding a co-borrower (also known as a co-applicant) to your application means you’re applying for a joint auto loan.
 If approved, each borrower is responsible for repaying the loan and has the same rights to the use and ownership of the vehicle.

 Auto loan cosigner and co-borrower requirements